-- The lateral load distribution can be accommodated by existing provisions of the AASHTO LRFD Bridge Design Specifications, if the bridge is described as beam (Case A) or box (Case B) type structure per AASHTO LRFD Bridge Design Specification Table 4.6.2.2.1-1 (AASHTO 2012).
-While this provision is not specifically intended for railroad applications, the load distribution characteristics are expected to scale accordingly with appropriately designed HCB members. - The dynamic load allowance or dynamic amplification observed from the live-load testing program was inconsistent when compared against the AASHTO LRFD Bridge Design Specifications (AASHTO 2012) and warrants further investigation. - The element level load sharing response observed from the live-load testing program demonstrated that composite action exists between the HCB and the reinforced concrete deck, but a potential loss of composite action may be present within the HCB element.
+- The lateral load distribution can be accommodated by existing provisions of the AASHTO LRFD Bridge Design Specifications if the bridge is described as a beam (Case A) or box (Case B) type structure per AASHTO LRFD Bridge Design Specification Table 4.6.2.2.1-1 (AASHTO, 2012). - The dynamic load allowance or dynamic amplification observed from the live-load testing program was inconsistent when compared against the AASHTO LRFD Bridge Design Specifications (AASHTO, 2012). - The element level load sharing response observed from the live-load testing program demonstrated that composite action exists between the HCB and the reinforced concrete deck, but a potential loss of composite action may be present within the HCB element.